-Treon Gateway with software release 6.2 and lower:
+Treon Aito Release 6.2 for Gateway and lower:

-In case your Treon Gateway has a software release version of 6.2 or lower, you either need to update your gateway or apply a patch in order to perform the update of your Industrial Nodes and Industrial Nodes 6.
+In case your Treon Aito Release for Gateway is version 6.2 or lower, you either need to update your Treon Gateway or apply a patch in order to perform the update of your Industrial Nodes and Industrial Nodes 6.

-If you would like to update your Treon Gateway software, please see this article.
+If you would like to update your Treon Aito Release for Gateway, please see this article.

 If you would like to install the patch, use the following command.
 The procedure will only take a few minutes.

 sudo curl --insecure --cert /mnt/identity/device_cert.pem --key /mnt/identity/device_key.pem https://debug.treon.fi/patches/DST-X3-cert-removal.44046e99.202110061015.sh > /tmp/patch.sh && sudo bash /tmp/patch.sh

 After successfully patching the Treon Gateway, you should get a return that looks like this: